akiles-esta-usado/laygo2_iic/README.md

 It only exists because we need ``-rcfile .maginit`` as parameter to set the PATH to laygo2 microtemplates and generated logic.
 If we update the path in some system ``.magicrc`` file, this script will become unnecesary.

-### Remove ipython

-With a python script that execute the examples and generates the tcl files, we can remove the ipython dependency.

-If we turn laygo2 into a python library, we can run the scripts without ``bag_startup.py`` file.

 ### Add laygo2 as python package